-In addition to pregnancy, another clinical situation in which one might avoid detoxification and proceed immediately to buprenorphine maintenance treatment would occur if the patient presenting for treatment for the first time is engaging in very high-risk behaviors such as injection drug use, needle-sharing, high-dose mixed opioid use, or repeated accidental overdosing.
-While detoxification could be considered in such a case, the likelihood that this will lead to stable good outcomes is low, and maintenance should be considered.
+In addition to pregnancy, another clinical situation in which one might eschew detoxification and proceed immediately to buprenorphine maintenance treatment would occur if the patient presenting for treatment for the first time is engaging in high-risk behaviors such as injection drug use, needle-sharing, high-dose mixed opioid use, or repeated accidental overdosing.
+While detoxification could be considered in such a case, the likelihood that this will lead to stable good outcomes is low, and maintenance should be strongly considered.
 As in all aspects of this algorithm, another critical consideration in selecting treatment is patient preference.
 Some patients may enter treatment for the first time and seek opioid maintenance treatment.
 The clinician should educate the patient to make an informed choice in this matter, which might be maintenance treatment.
-It is not uncommon for individuals who are in the midst of an opioid taper to experience great difficulty (either severe craving or illicit opioid use itself), and request maintenance treatment at that time.
-This should be seriously considered after a discussion of the risks and benefits of this approach with the patient.
+It is not uncommon for individuals who are in the midst of an opioid taper to experience great difficulty (either severe craving or opioid use itself), and request maintenance treatment at that time.
+This should be seriously considered after a discussion with the patient of the risks and benefits of this approach.
 Conversely, later in the algorithm, patients for whom one might recommend maintenance treatment may not want to accept this approach.

-Following the completion of opioid detoxification, one should consider the use of oral naltrexone, as described in node O3 above (LOE IB).
+Following the completion of opioid detoxification, one should strongly consider the use of naltrexone, as described in node O3 above (LOE IB).
 For those who were physiologically dependent upon opioids, it is recommended that the patient be opioid-free for at least one week before initiating naltrexone treatment, to avoid precipitating withdrawal symptoms.
 The major problem limiting the utility of oral naltrexone is its limited acceptability among opioid-dependent patients; relatively few people accept naltrexone, and among those who begin taking naltrexone, adherence rates are low (LOE IB).
 Adherence rates can be increased through external support (e.g., from family members, social support networks, or significant others) or pressure (e.g., from the legal authorities, licensing boards, case managers, etc.) (LOE IV).
-Patients who have a family member or significant other that monitors administration of naltrexone maybe be better candidates for this medication, as are patients with contingencies for adherence (e.g., licensing boards requiring maintenance on naltrexone).
-An extended-release injectable form of naltrexone is FDA-approved for the treatment of alcohol dependence, and could someday be an excellent medication for opioid-dependent patients, since its long duration of action helps protect patients who might otherwise have stopped taking oral naltrexone and thus relapsed.
-However, it is not currently FDA-approved for the treatment of opioid dependence, and is not recommended here for the treatment of opioid dependence at this time.
-Similarly, naltrexone implants have been tested outside of the United States, but are not FDA-approved.
+Patients who have a family member or significant other who monitors administration of naltrexone maybe be better candidates for this medication, as are patients with contingencies for adherence (e.g., licensing boards requiring maintenance on naltrexone).